wayneforrester/cloudskills-cloudnative-devops-bootcamp/README.md

-# Wlcome to my CloudSkills Cloud Native DevOps Bootcamp
+# Welcome to the CloudSkills Cloud Native DevOps Bootcamp repo

 This repository contains all artifacts created as I work through the bootcamp.

-Refer to the repository's Wiki for all documentaion and notes which I will aim to update as the bootcamp progresses.
+Refer to the repository's Wiki for documentaion and notes which I will aim to update as the bootcamp progresses.